Millennium Eve: Celebrate 2000

-Millennium Eve: Celebrate 2000 was RTÉ's coverage of the end-of-millennium celebrations from 31 December 1999 into 1 January 2000.
-Part of the 2000 Today programming in Ireland, a series of well-known broadcasters presented various stages of the nineteen-hour broadcast.
+Millennium Eve: Celebrate 2000 is RTÉ's coverage of the end-of-millennium celebrations from 31 December 1999 into 1 January 2000.
+Part of the 2000 Today programming in Ireland, a series of broadcasters presented various stages of the nineteen-hour broadcast.

 Development

 2000 Today was conceived as part of the Millennium celebrations, given the numerical significance of the change from 1999 to 2000.

 The programme was produced and televised by an international consortium of 60 broadcasters, including RTÉ and headed by the BBC in the United Kingdom and WGBH in the United States.
 It also included ATV in Hong Kong, RCTI in Indonesia, RTM in Malaysia, CCTV in China, TCS and Singapore Television Twelve in Singapore, ABC in Australia, TV Asahi in Japan, MBC in South Korea, SABC in South Africa, TVE in Spain, Rede Record in Brazil, GMA Network in the Philippines, RTL in Germany, RTP in Portugal, TV3 in New Zealand, Televisa and Once TV in Mexico, TVN in Chile, Radio-Canada in Quebec and the rest of the country, TF1 and France 2 in France, RAI in Italy, NRK in Norway, SF in Switzerland, El Trece in Argentina.
 (The program was nonetheless consistently promoted under the same name).
 The BBC provided the production hub for receiving and distributing the 78 international satellite feeds required for this broadcast.